What Are the Navier-Stokes Equations?

 The main analytical difficulty is that the natural energy estimate is weaker than the scaling of the 3D equation.
 Roughly speaking, the standard $L^2$ control is not strong enough to rule out very small-scale concentration.

 This is the source of the gap between what is known for global weak solutions and what would be needed to prove global smoothness.
-The nonlinear advection term is energy-critical relative to the regularity one would like to propagate.
+The nonlinear advection term is energy-supercritical: the natural energy-level control is supercritical with respect to the equation's scaling, so it is too weak to rule out concentration at small scales.

 For a fuller discussion, see Why It's Hard and Approaches.